AdvancedMining

 Currently, I am considering adding the following features:

-I am of course open to suggestions, so if you have any, create an Issue on the GitHub (with the Enhancement tag).
+I am of course open to suggestions, so if you have any, create an Issue (with the Enhancement tag).

 API For Developers